MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 Read the best practices on this page to learn to make your PWA look and feel like what users expect.

 This page assumes that you already have a PWA.
-To learn more about building a simple PWA first, see [Get started with Progressive Web Apps](./index.md).
+To learn more about building a simple PWA first, see [Get started with PWAs](./index.md).

 <!-- ====================================================================== -->
 ## Provide a custom installation

-Your app can already be installed using the **App available** button in the browser address bar if you follow the steps in [Get started with Progressive Web Apps](./index.md).
+Your app can already be installed using the **App available** button in the browser address bar if you follow the steps in [Get started with PWAs](./index.md).

 A custom installation experience, in the app user interface, can be more obvious to your users and lead to more installations.